robertDurst/robertdurst/README.md

 ## Meetups

-I was at one point the co-host for the largest developer only cryptocurrent meetup in the SF Bay Area (circa 2018).
+I was at one point the co-host for the largest developer only cryptocurrency meetup in the SF Bay Area (circa 2018).
 I had a lot of fun and am definitely hoping to get back to hosting meetups in the near future.